|Best For||DIYer and small business owners|

 However, the businesses are also very different.
 Web designers who offer “hosting” rarely pull it off well – it’s sometimes just a way to build up revenue and lock-in a client.
 And I’m skeptical of hosting companies who offer in-house design services.

-Given Web Hosting Hub’s target market, I’ll give them the benefit of the doubt and say that it’s a great way to provide one-stop service.
+Given Web Hosting Hub’s target market, I’ll give them the benefit of the doubt and say that it’s a great way to provide one-stop service – especially for minimal, straightforward websites.
 But even that means they are more of a “create your website” company than a hosting company.

 Overall, Web Hosting Hub has a clean ordering and onboarding process.
 However, they still do upsells.
 They mainly push McAfee Email Spam Protection and their own plans.